hwangahn/chessi/README.md

 # chessi
-A real-time, elo-based online chess game (maybe with matchmaking)
+A real-time, elo-based online chess game with matchmaking